RomanBogatikov/cycle_heaven_app_client/README.md

 * Firebase to manage users (authenticate, authorize, store sensitive information)
 * PostgreSQL to store products (set up many-to-many relationship between all available bicycles and bicycles in each user's cart)

+## Future Improvements

+* Finish back end logic (update the number of bicycles bought in the database when the user)
+* Make a chart dynamic (so that it updates when any user clicks on a check out button)

 ## User stories: